Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Locate a safe, dry area outside - away from pets and children.
 Remove the lid from the can and allow it to sit until dry.
 You can speed up the drying process by pouring the paint into a bucket or box lined with plastic and mixing it with kitty litter, sand, sawdust or shredded newspaper.
 When dry, the paint, cans and other materials may then be safely disposed of with your garbage.

-Yes - at the transfer station state inmates will assist with unloading if you arrive at least 15 minutes before we close.
-You are responsible for letting them know if an item should not be taken off of your vehicle.
+Ultimately you are responsible for unloading your own vehicle, but inmates will assist if they are available.
+They are not allowed inside of an enclosed truck or trailer.
+You are also responsible for letting them know if an item should not be taken off of your vehicle.

 If you are using a compactor site, you are responsible for unloading your own vehicle.